Document Accessibility Compliance using AI

 That's why explainable ai is important; it helps you understand the ai's thought process and build trust.

 ai is great, but it ain't gonna replace humans completely.
-There's always gonna be those tricky situations where you need a person's judgment, as also mentioned in that article from Managed Services Journal, How to apply AI to sensitive documents without compromising compliance.
+There's always gonna be those tricky situations where you need a person's judgment.

 Like, maybe a document has some subtle accessibility issues that only a human would catch.
 Or what about a company with a unique case?